jeffreysbrother/seo-sitemap-generator/README.md

 * Fix above "known issues"
 * Log more detailed info upon completion
 * Handle errors in a smarter way
-* Handle pagination (as opposed to requiring that the callable must be modified prior to running)
+* Handle pagination (instead of requiring that the callable be modified prior to running)